+As spring approaches, it’s exciting to start planning your backyard garden, and what to grow in it.
+Some gardening can be time sensitive, especially with the unprectability of Calgary’s weather.
 When is the right time to start growing fresh herbs in Calgary?
-Even though we are facing a chilly start to spring, herbs can flourish when started indoors.
+A great way to start with herbs is to grow them indoors first, before planting outdoors in the garden.
 Herbs grown indoors need supplemental fertilizer and will thrive if they are placed on an insulated windowsill.
 Here we have selected five herbs that grow well indoors and will transition easily to your backyard in the springtime: chamomile, thyme, tarragon, parsley

 Chamomile is a part-shade herb that is adaptable to changes in light.
 There are two types of chamomile, roman and

 Like chamomile, thyme is also a part-shade herb, both adaptable to light changes.
 Thyme is low growing and will form a “flat-like carpet.”
 Thyme is a versatile herb, from use in

 Like chamomile and thyme, tarragon also prefers a part-shade environment.
 Tarragon is best used fresh but can also be dried for use in meat dishes.
 Fresh or dried tarragon can also be used to infuse oils.
 Infused oil will last for a substantial time and will add an excellent flavor to your dishes.

 Parsley grows best when placed out of direct sunlight.
 Parsley is technically a

 Like parsley, mint is also a shade herb.
 To keep mint from overtaking other